cryptomkt/cryptomkt-python/README.md

 ```
 # Documentation

-The first things you'll need to do is [sign up with CryptoMarket](https://www.cryptomkt.com/account/register).
+The first things you'll need to do is [sign up in CryptoMarket](https://www.cryptomkt.com/account/register).

 ## API Key + Secret
 If you're writing code for your own CryptoMarket account, [enable an API key](https://www.cryptomkt.com/account2#api_tab).